aatishnn/lszip/README.md

 ````

 By default, this program will download files in current working directory but
 it will create folder trees if needed.
-This behavior can be changed by using `--cwd`.
+This directory can be changed by
+using `--cwd`.

 ## Usage